willfurnass/sheffield_hpc/FAQs.rst

 Warning about 'groups: cannot find name for group ID xxxxx'
 -----------------------------------------------------------

-You may occasionally see warnings like the above e.g. when running a :ref:`Singularity <singularity_sharc>` container or when running the standard ``groups`` Linux utility.
+You may occasionally see warnings like the above e.g. when running an :ref:`Apptainer/Singularity <apptainer_sharc>` container or when running the standard ``groups`` Linux utility.
 These warnings can be ignored.

 The scheduler, Son of Grid Engine, dynamically creates a Unix group per job to